MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-task-permission-issue.md

 ### Solution: Generate SAS token with the right permission

-To resolve this issue, create a manual SAS with both "Read" and "List" permissions at the container level, and change it in the **Resource files** option of the Batch account **Start task** to successfully download the file.
+To resolve this issue, create a manual SAS with both "Read" and "List" permissions at the container level, and use it in the **Resource files** option of the Batch account **Start task** to successfully download the file.

 :::image type="content" source="media/azure-batch-task-permission-denied/resource-file-option.png" alt-text="Screenshot that shows the 'Resource files' option":::